WHAT IS AN OUTDOOR LCD MONITOR IP RATING?

 |Protected against close-range (0.1 to 0.15 meters) high pressure, high temperature spray downs.

 A rating of “X” is sometimes describes one or more of the protection criteria.
 This “X” rating represents no test data.
 However, this does not mean “no protection”.
 For example, a piece of electronic equipment rated IPX7 demonstrates a robust resistance to the ingress dust because it has strong liquid protection, even though a rating for the ingress of solids has not been formally assigned.
 Therefore, an X designation shouldn’t be misconstrued as a lack of protection.

-Outdoor environments present a different set of challenges for Outdoor LCD Displays IP Ratings compared to the TV in your living room will be very different to an IP rating for an outdoor LCD monitor.
+Outdoor environments present a different set of challenges for an outdoor LCD monitor.
+IP Ratings for the TV in your living room will be very different to an IP rating for an outdoor LCD monitor.
 These environmental challenges include.

 - Dust and dirt